lammps/lammps/doc/src/Manual_build.rst

 ----------

 The generation of all documentation is managed by the Makefile in the doc directory.
-The following documentation related build options are
+The following documentation related make commands are
 available:

 .. code-block:: bash